This post may contain affiliate links. Please read our disclosure policy.

 - Skinny Taco Dip

 Spicy Nacho Cheese Sauce

 - 2 tablespoons all-purpose flour

 - 1 cup whole milk or half & half

 - 2 tablespoons cream cheese whipped or light versions work well

 - 1 1/2 cups freshly shredded sharp cheddar cheese

 - 1 4-ounce can diced jalapenos

-- Serve hot with tortillas chips, tacos or pretzels.
+- Garnish with jalapeno slices and serve immediately with tortillas chips, tacos or pretzels.
+Keep warm.